-In August 2024, we used cash on hand and borrowings from our revolving credit facility to make a \$400.7 million voluntary payment to redeem the entire \$400 million principal amount of the Notes at a redemption price equal to 100% of the principal amount of the Notes plus accrued interest.
+In August 2024, we used cash on hand and borrowings from our revolving credit facility to make a \$400.7 million payment to voluntarily redeem the entire \$400 million principal amount of the Notes at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
+At the date of redemption, we had unamortized debt issuance costs of \$1.6 million associated with the Notes.
+These debt issuance costs were fully extinguished and charged to interest expense in our results of operations.